discully/afinalunity/README.md

 ## SAVEGAME Files

 The SAVEGAME files are found in the install directory.
-SAVEGAME.0 is the default save for starting the game.
+`SAVEGAME.0` is the default save for starting the game.
 Those numbered 1-9 are the slots you can save progress in.
-There is very early support for SAVEGAME files in afu_to_json.py.
+Similar to object files, `afu_to_json.py` supports them, but I've not identified a lot of the fields yet.

 For example:
 ```sh